Barcodes for cases

 Traded units also sold in store

-If you have an item that is both a traded item and which also going to be scanned at point of sale, it needs to have an EAN/UPC barcode on it.
+If you have an item that is both a traded item and is also going to be scanned at point of sale, it needs to have an EAN/UPC barcode on it.
 In the UK, this is likely to be an EAN-13.
 Examples of this type of product include big cases of soft drinks and large bulky items such as washing machines.

 On this sort of item, the EAN/UPC barcode needs to have an X-dimension of at least 0.495mm (150% magnification factor).